 A great way to improve the K40 would be to be to fit something like a Grabner rudder (left): hard plastic pedals pivoting on a rigid bar.
 The actual pivoting- and rudder-lifting mechanism at the back looks like a standard sea kayak arrangement with a rudder pin.

 We both agreed the K40’s generic hardshell rudder blade is too small for this boat when the seas get lumpy or the winds exceed F4.
 A longer blade is needed, but that creates more drag.
 Better just to accept an IK limitations and not go out in those conditions, as I found once, though I’ve just remembered the skeg-steering idea a visitor suggested to me last year: pivoting the half inserted Gumotex skeg using cords (left) to fix an angle against a steady wind.
-Easy to try and a little more discreet than the barge-like DIY device in the vid below.

 Especially when loaded, my Seawave’s fixed skeg can be a bit of a pain at the shore.
 You need to drag the boat in on a flowing tide but I don’t like the idea of the heavy IK pressing on the skeg unless it can gradually sink into the sand on an ebb.
 At other times I needed to find a rock, use my Pelicase or lean on the K40.
 But that’s all a small price to pay for the benefits the skeg brings at sea.
 I’ve thought of fitting a retracting/trailing skeg to get round this, but if I go that far I may as well try and install a rudder.
 Chinese SoT ones on ebay go for just 20 quid and it could help review my dormant sailing experiments which I recalling during the backwinds of Mull.